-A worldwide campaign calling for action on a global scale for equal pay for women has been initiated by a U.N. agency.
-On a global scale, the average woman is paid 24% less than men.
+A campaign calling for women in Asia to have gender equality was initiated by a U.N. agency.
+On a global scale, women are paid 24% less than men.
 But in Asia, the number is even more dire at 30% less than men.

 A recently conducted study shows some alarming statistics.
 Estimated by the International Labor Organization, gender inequality in employment is costing the world a great deal of money.
 Across Asia alone, gender inequality results in a cost of over 45 billion USD in a year.
-Over 45% of working-age women are outside the labor force – nearly three times more than the proportion for men which stands at 19%.
+Over 45% of working-age women in Asia are outside the labor force.
+This is almost three times more than the proportion for men which stands at 19%.

 The numbers were revealed at a forum at the Asian Development Bank (ADB) headquarters by the leader of the U.N.
 Women agency, Phumzile Mlambo-Ngcuka.

-A simulation was done to estimate the changes that would take place should female employment be at the same level as the men’s.
+A simulation predicted the changes that would take place should female employment be at the same level as men.
 Once again the numbers were shocking.
-Mlambo-Ngcuka said that if that were indeed the case, per capita GDP would skyrocket by 19% in Southeast Asia and 27% in the Middle East and North Africa where it seems like disparity in pay between genders are even greater.
+Mlambo-Ngcuka said that if that were indeed the case, per capita GDP would skyrocket by 19% in Southeast Asia.
+It would rise by 27% in the Middle East and North Africa where disparity in pay between genders is even greater.

 U.N.
-Women is pushing for the implementation of a stand-alone goal on gender equality in Asia and the rest of the world.
-It will be known as Goal 5 of the 17 Sustainable Development Goals, or SDGs, and will be launched at the United Nations at the end of September.
+Women is pushing for a stand-alone goal on gender equality in Asia and the rest of the world.
+It will be called Goal 5 of the 17 Sustainable Development Goals, or SDGs.

 The goal is to strive for equal pay on a global scale.
-Women from Wall Street, to the sugar cane farms in Brazil, to the factories in South Africa who are paid less than their male peers for equal work have talents that are not valued, and allowing that to continue would be tolerating a violation of women’s rights, Mlambo-Ngcuka said.
+Women from Wall Street, to the sugar cane farms in Brazil, to the factories in South Africa are paid less than their male peers.
+They have talents which are not valued, and allowing that to continue would a violation of women’s rights, according to Mlambo-Ngcuka.

 Another alarming statistic is the number of women who work outside home.
-Around seventy-five percent of women around the world who work outside the home are in the informal sector which means they do not have protected work, minimum wage, and pensions, leaving them poor in their old age, Mlambo-Ngcuka said.
+About seventy-five percent of women who work outside home are in the informal sector.
+This means they do not have protected work, minimum wage, and pensions, leaving them poor in their old age.

 The ADB and U.N.
 Women announced Tuesday that they will collaborate on a study to track the Asia Pacific region’s progress in meeting its gender equality goals under the SDGs framework which runs until 2030.
 The study will focus on SDG Goal 5 but will also include all goals and targets to improve women’s lives.